Solve-Geosolutions/gsq_hymap/README.md

 ###  **02_vegetation_identification.ipynb**

-A notebook used to derive normalised difference vegetation index and a crude vegetation mask from the georeferenced hyperspectral mosaic.
+A notebook used to derive normalised difference vegetation index (NDVI) and a crude vegetation mask from the georeferenced hyperspectral mosaic.
 A memory efficient native ENVI blockwindow approach was used for computation.

 ![02_convex_hull_computation.ipynb](assets/notebook_2_image.png)